 If there is a match, an assessment is made using a number of weighting factors as to whether there has been high-risk contact.
-If that is the case — in other words, if you have recently been in close proximity to a person infected with COVID-19 — you will be notified that there is an increased risk of contamination.
-The app also recommends having yourself tested for contamination with the virus if you have any symptoms.
+If that is the case — in other words, if you have recently been in close proximity to a person infected with COVID-19 — you will be notified that there is an increased risk of infection.
+The app also provides advice on what to do after you have received a notification.

 1. Who is responsible for the processing of the personal data?

 To the extent personal data are processed in the design, the European coordination with other notification applications, and the management of CoronaMelder, the Minister of Health, Welfare and Sport is the controller.
 Together with the designated authorities of other participating countries, the Minister of Health, Welfare and Sport is the controller for the EFGS.
 An up-to-date overview of the participating countries can be found in the section “CoronaMelder and abroad” in the frequently asked questions on CoronaMelder.nl.

 In so far as the Municipal Health Service (GGD) uses personal data obtained via the app during source and contact tracing, your regional GGD is the controller.
 Visit www.GGD.nl to find your GGD by entering the postal code of your home address.
 If you do not have a home address in the Netherlands, you can enter the postal code of your place of residence.